beradrian/jsbandwidth/README.md

 - `downloadUrl` the download URL used for testing.
 Usually a big binary content is expected to be downloaded.
 - `uploadUrl` the upload URL used for testing.
 It should accept a POST method.
 - `uploadData` the data that is sent to the server to test the upload
+- `uploadDataMaxSize` `uploadData` is going to be truncated to this maximum length
 - `uploadDataSize` if `uploadData` is not specified, then a chunk of this size is randomly generated

 All three methods return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and you can use the `then` method.